kunalsmh/pir-window-switcher/README.md

-## USing PIR motion sensor to detect if someone is entering the room
+## Using PIR motion sensor to detect if someone is entering the room
 The motion sensor sends an API request to the local hosted server if someone is detected and opens the defined file/app.

 ### Hardware used